AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

         Run the following commands to install an experimental software package that serves common purposes:

         ```
-        # Enable YUM repositories.
+        # Enable the support for YUM repositories.
         sudo yum install -y alinux-release-experimentals
         # Install an experimental software package that serves common purposes. packageName specifies the name of the software package to be installed.
         sudo yum install -y <packageName>
         ```

-    -   Use developments kits that support SCL plug-ins
+    -   Development kits that support SCL plug-ins

         -   Development kit based on `GCC-7.3.1`: devtoolset-7
         -   Development kit based on `GCC-8.2.1`: devtoolset-8